-Message From The Department Head
+Message From The Department Head AY 2022-2023

 The Department is also home to the Journal of Statistical Theory and Practice (Springer) with Sat Gupta serving as the Editor-in-Chief.
 The Department is also affiliated with the Institute of Mathematics and its Applications (IMA) and the National Institute of Statistical Sciences (NISS).
 These affiliations offer a host of professional development opportunities to our faculty and students.

-The department hosts an annual student conference – The UNCG Regional Mathematics and Statistics Conference (RMSC), and a biennial international conference on Advances in Interdisciplinary Statistics and Combinatorics (AISC).
-We also host a variety of special events, lecture series, and colloquia.
+For many years, the Department has been hosting an annual student conference – The UNCG Regional Mathematics and Statistics Conference (RMSC), and a biennial international conference on Advances in Interdisciplinary Statistics and Combinatorics (AISC).
+Last year we added another biennial international conference “The UNCG PDE Conference” that was hosted virtually May 24-25, 2021.
+We also host a variety of other special events, lecture series, and colloquia.

 If you need further information or have any suggestions about how we can better serve the campus and off-campus communities, please email me.
 If you are an alum, please email me about yourself.
 We would love to connect with you and keep you abreast, through our newsletters, of all the wonderful things that happen in the Department.
 If you would like to visit our department, do not hesitate to contact us.
 We are housed in the Petty Science Building on the UNCG campus, in the city of Greensboro, and are a part of the University of North Carolina System.

-All in all, AY 2019-20 was a highly satisfying year and I look forward to continued excellence by our faculty and students.
+All in all, AY 2021-22 was a highly satisfying year and I look forward to continued excellence by our faculty and students.

 Fellow of the American Statistical Association